-I’m smitten with the chic vintage influence of styles like the Benham Wedge pictured above–and if you’re looking for the perfect walking flat, here it is.
-I’ve mostly linked to Nordstrom, as they have the best selection right now, but you can also find L’Amour des Pieds at Zappos.
+I’m smitten with the chic vintage influence of styles like the Benham Wedge pictured above–and if you’re looking for the perfect walking flat for Europe, they’ve got some fantastic options.
+I’ve linked to Nordstrom above, as they have the best selection right now, but you can also find L’Amour des Pieds at Zappos.

 Fellow sufferers of plantar fascitis are probably familiar with this one, but Birkenstock’s arch support and comfort cannot be overstated!
 Birkenstock also offers a pretty wide variety of cute styles and colors nowadays.

 If I’m planning a long day of walking on my travels, Birkenstocks are my go-to choice 100% of the time (weather permitting).
 They’re somehow even more comfortable and supportive than my custom-made orthotics.
 (For those who are wondering, I’ve found that the insoles Birkenstock sells aren’t nearly as supportive as their sandals).

 Stay away from potentially fake Birkenstocks on discount sites like Amazon, and instead check out the stock on sites like Nordstrom, Anthropologie, and Zappos.
 They’ll usually stock some of the trendier options, and you know you’re getting the real deal.

 Vionic offers a nice range of casual and dressy shoes with arch support, many with removable footbeds.
 In addition to the cool smoking slipper styling of the Carnegie above, I’m digging their loafers and summery sneakers.